 For investment purposes, Original SunAmerica also has entered into various Total Return Agreements with an aggregate notional principal amount of \$533 million (the "Notional Amount") at September 30, 1998.
 The Total Return Agreements effectively exchange a fixed rate of interest (the "Payment Amount") on the Notional Amount for the coupon income plus or minus the increase or decrease in the fair value (the "Total Return") of specified non-investment-grade bonds (the "Bonds").
 The Total Return Agreements mature in March 1999; however, SunAmerica intends to enter into other similar agreements.
 SunAmerica is exposed to potential loss, due to credit risk on the underlying non-investment-grade bonds and bond market fluctuations, equal to the Payment Amount plus any reduction in the aggregate fair value of the Bonds below the Notional Amount.
 SunAmerica is also exposed to potential credit loss in the event of nonperformance by the investment-grade-rated counterparty with respect to any increase in the aggregate market value of the Bonds above the Notional Amount.
 However, nonperformance is not anticipated and, therefore, no collateral is held or pledged.
+The agreements were marked to market and the change in market value was recognized currently in life investment income.
 Net amounts received (paid) were included in operating income and totaled (\$34 million), \$35 million, and \$32 million for the years ended September 30, 1998, 1997 and 1996, respectively.

-(f) At December 31, 1998, ILFC had committed to purchase or had secured positions for 303 aircraft deliverable from 1999 through 2006 at an estimated aggregate purchase price of \$17.4 billion.
+(f) At December 31, 1998, ILFC had committed to purchase or had secured positions for 303 aircraft deliverable from 1999

+12. COMMITMENTS AND CONTINGENT LIABILITIES (continued) through 2006 at an estimated aggregate purchase price of \$17.4 billion.
 ILFC will be required to find customers for any aircraft presently on order and any aircraft to be ordered, and it must arrange financing for portions of the purchase price of such equipment.